enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 ```

+**Integrity checks:**
-As already mentioned above, integrity checks for native libraries and Java bytecode is identified in the following function.
+As already mentioned above, integrity checks for native libraries and Java bytecode are identified in the following function.
 Notice that repackaging the Java bytecode and native code is still possible.
 For doing that, just by patching out the function `verifyLibs` in the Java bytecode and the function called `baz` in the native library, an attacker can bypass all the integrity checks.
 The function responsible for verifying libraries gets decompiled as follows:

 ```java
 private void verifyLibs() {